lmullen/jsr/_source/issues/vol16/slaven.markdown

 considers an array of extraliterary material and cultural artifacts that frequently invoke apocalypse, such as popular and folk music, sermons, and political speeches.
-He also explores various contextual passages, including the tragic legacy of lynching reflected in Light in August, the anti-nationalist views of Seventh Day Adventist millennialism that influenced Wright, the elusive histories of maroon colonies in Kennan's fictional world, and the mobilizing gospel circuits of Bastard Out of Carolina.
+He also explores various contextual passages, including the tragic legacy of lynching reflected in *Light in August*, the anti-nationalist views of Seventh Day Adventist millennialism that influenced Wright, the elusive histories of maroon colonies in Kennan's fictional world, and the mobilizing gospel circuits of *Bastard Out of Carolina*.
 Notably, the epilogue shows how "the discourses of cataclysm and destruction, rebirth and renewal, judgment and justice have been indispensable in the rhetoric of postdiluvian New Orleans" (156).